DrATedder/abundance_2_PCA/README.md

 - Browse and select the input folder containing abundance files.
 - Select between 2D and 3D PCA.
 - Choose to display variance.
-- Browse and select a metadata file (optional).
+- Browse and select a metadata file.
 - Choose the output location for generated PCA plots.
 - Generate PCA plots with a click of a button.
 - Display the location of the generated PDF plot.